Skip to main content

 “The single thing I’m concerned about in our ability to pull this off is supply capacity,” he said.
 “Our single greatest risk is that we don't have the supply partners that will be able to grow with us at the rate that we need to and we’re not able to get enough new supply partners.”

-With a focus on keeping store shelves filled as it expands, Aldi has gone to school on anonymous feedback it received from the supplier community on what steps it can take to further strengthen is vendor relationships.
-The big takeaway from suppliers was a need for Aldi to sharpen its forecasting that would allow for more joint ventures and long-term arrangements.
+With a focus on keeping store shelves filled as it expands, Aldi has gone to school on anonymous feedback it received from the supplier community on what steps it can take to further strengthen its vendor relationships.
+The big takeaway from suppliers was a need for Aldi to sharpen its forecasting, which would allow for more joint ventures and long-term arrangements.

 “What we’re trying to recognize is that (suppliers) need LTAs, and they are important when we’re talking about the need for investing in automation or new facilities,” he said.
 “We’re really evolving how we are working with our suppliers.”

-As Aldi works to sharpen its forecasting, Rinaldo noted there are several aspect of doing business with the grocer that the supplier community needs to keep top of mind.
+As Aldi works to sharpen its forecasting, Rinaldo noted there are several aspects of doing business with the grocer that the supplier community needs to keep top of mind.

 Perhaps the most obvious is providing quality products.
-The Aldi president said manufacturers should not sacrifice product quality to juice up margins or hit a certain pricepoint.
+The Aldi president said a manufacturer should not sacrifice product quality to juice up margins or hit a certain pricepoint.

 “Quality is so fundamental to what we do and we can’t lose sight of that,” he said.
 “As a collective, we need to make that the most important thing is to always have the highest quality private label offerings that are also innovative.”